 |Memo to Request Approval of Official Duty

-This memo is used to request approval of certain activities involving outside organizations.
-These activities would be outside your regular official duties but will be performed as part of your official duty.
-Three samples are provided, as described below.
+An official duty memo is used to request approval of certain activities involving outside organizations which are outside your regular official duties but will be performed as part of your official duties.
+Four samples are provided, as described below.

 |Publication Copyright and Public Access Issues: An employee working in an official capacity is working on behalf of the NIH, not in a personal capacity.
 Without appropriate authority, employees may not sign legal documents which bind the NIH.
 Employees may NOT sign any forms from publishers or other outside entities, but must use the approved NIH forms and follow the NIH Procedure for Complying with the NIH Public Access Policy (pdf, 2 pages), which was distributed by OIR on May 15, 2008.
 The procedure and public access policy documents are maintained on the NIH Office of Intramural Research Source Book web site.
 Use the above link for access to the various documents.

 Presentation Disclosure Form: Some organizations require speakers to sign a form for the organization to confirm the speaker has permission to use copyrighted material in the presentation, or for the speaker to declare financial interests, if any, in a commercial organization with an interest in the topic of the presentation.
 When giving an official speech, employees must use the NIH Presentation Disclosure Form (pdf, 1 page) unless the organization requires the employee to use their own form.
 In that case, the organization's form must be reviewed by the appropriate official in each IC, often in the Technology Transfer Office, before the employee signs and returns it to the organization.